 The Board of Directors recommends that you vote your shares as follows:

-- "FOR" the election of the two nominees as directors; - "FOR" the approval, on an advisory basis, of the compensation of the Company's named executive officers; and - "FOR" the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2016.
+- "FOR" the election of the three nominees as directors; and - "FOR" the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2018.

 What vote is required to approve each proposal?